reframejs/reframe/contributing.md

 Reframe is **very much open for co-maintainer(s)** and warmly welcomes contributions.

 - **_Contributor_**
   - You author one or couple of commits to Reframe's codebase.
-Mostly bug fixes.
 - **_Maintainer_**
   - You own substantial parts of Reframe's codebase.
   - You work closely with Romuald.